casimir-one/frontend/packages/casimir/modules/attributes/README.md

 The module
 * creates model of attributes (named `attributesRegistry`) in the store of new portal.
 * creates special section (named `attributes`) in store for keeping these created attributes based on such a model.
-The entities, on which attributes could be applied are: `User`, `Team` or `NFT collection` so despite the module is able to work, it doesn't make sense without one (or several) of the list:
+The entities, on which attributes could be applied are: `User`, `Team`, `NFT collection` or `NFT item` so despite the module is able to work, it doesn't make sense without one (or several) of the list:
   * `@casimir.one/users-module`
   * `@casimir.one/teams-module`